aguirrealvaro/next-aa-app/README.md

 ### To Do:

-- landing page: descriptions, copy, footer
+- landing page: copy, footer
 - tests